 "I once tried to hook up with myself"

 Once, I was very drunk and horny after a night out.
 I saw this hot guy on Grindr who was very close by.
 I started speaking to him, while drifting in and out of drunken sleep.
-In the morning I realised I’d been trying to hook up with myself on Grindr.
+In the morning I realized I’d been trying to hook up with myself on Grindr.

 – Peter, 33